Opportunities for Partnership

-Partner providers will be awarded up to $200,000 to implement programming on Rikers Island based on the scope outlined below.
+Up to 4 partner providers will be awarded funds from a pool of $200,000 to implement programming over a 12-month period on Rikers Island based on the scope outlined below.
 Proposed programs should focus on positive youth development through hard- and soft-skill learning and personal empowerment.
-Programs should be culturally responsive and engaging, tailored for a population of incarcerated young people.
-Programs in arts and culture have been especially successful on Rikers Island. .
+Programs should be culturally responsive and engaging, tailored for a population of incarcerated young men.
+Programs in arts and culture have been especially successful on Rikers Island.

 The program will be delivered according to the following parameters on Rikers Island:

 - One to three days per week, each session being held for approximately 45 to 90 minutes

 - Program duration will be for a 12-month period.

 - Organization description: Include a description of the organization’s mission and history, population served, and relevant services provided.
 Indicate any prior experience providing services to adolescents and young adults on Rikers Island, and demonstrate this organizational experience and capacity to provide services to youth on Rikers Island.
 Preference will be given to organizations that also run programs in the community.
 The goal of the Network is to connect young people currently incarcerated to programs back home, for their successful reentry.

 - Program description: What services will the organization be able to provide on Rikers Island?
 Give all details, including curriculum outline, times and locations of proposed programming, personnel and materials required.

 - Goals and objectives: List measurable outcomes and indicate how the goals of the proposed programming align with one or more of the broader goals of the Youth Reentry Network outlined above.

 - Budget: Submit a budget and budget narrative, detailing how the awarded funds will be spent.